 As you start to live more sustainably you will be spending more time outdoors.
 And in the winter it can be tough.
-Getting or cutting firewood, tending livestock, taking care of the orchards or greenhouse – all of these activities means you’ll be getting outside in the cold.
+Getting or cutting firewood, tending livestock, taking care of the orchards or greenhouse – all of these activities mean you’ll be outside, in the cold.

-1) Wrap that neck!
 Your neck radiates more heat than any other area.
-The head and feet are next on the list, but really the neck is the most important.
-In my backpack (which serves as a purse) I’ve used the neck wrap I keep in there more times than I can count to keep me warm during that sudden cold front that sweeps in.
+The head and feet are next on the list, but really, your neck is the most important area to keep warm.
+In my backpack (which serves as a purse), I keep a neck wrap that I’ve used more times than I can count to keep warm during a cold front that sweeps in unexpectedly.

 Rate this article: